FOR IMMEDIATE RELEASE

 Girl Scouts will also debut three new cookie varieties this cookie season.
 For the first time in Girl Scout history, gluten-free cookies will be available nationwide from most Girl Scout councils.
 The two new gluten-free offerings include: Toffee-tastic, buttery cookies with toffee bits, and Trios, made with real peanut butter, chocolate chips, and whole grain oats.
 The third new cookie is Rah-Rah Raisin, an oatmeal raisin cookie with whole grain oats, plump, juicy raisins, and Greek yogurt–flavored chunks.
 The newcomers will join legendary classics like Thin Mints and Samoas/Caramel deLites.
 Not all varieties are available in every market, so contact your local council to inquire about the cookies they will carry this season.

-To learn more about the new cookie varieties and find Girl Scouts selling cookies near you, visit www.girlscoutcookies.org or use the newly enhanced official Girl Scout Cookie Finder app, free for your iOS or Android phone or mobile device.
+To learn more about the new cookie varieties and find Girl Scouts selling cookies near you, visit www.girlscoutcookies.org.
 In addition to new tablet versions, the app's latest features for 2015 include cookie sale searches using selectable start dates, driving directions to nearby booths, an Instagram option for sharing, links to Girl Scout Cookie recipes, and the ability for users to vote on their favorite Girl Scout Cookie.

 We're Girl Scouts of the USA